waltonryan/eldjango/README.md

 	GOOGLE_TRACKING_ID = 'UA-XXXXXXXX-X'

 Make sure you install python-PIL.
-For <a hrf="http://pythonmac.org/packages/py25-fat/index.html">Mac</a>
+For <a hrf="http://pythonmac.org/packages/py25-fat/index.html">Mac</a>.
+This can cause the error "No module named Image". <a href="http://stackoverflow.com/questions/2485295/the-problem-with-installing-pil-using-virtualenv-or-buildout">This</a> could work for you:

+	$ pip install --no-index -f http://dist.plone.org/thirdparty/ -U PIL

 Make sure that you <code>check permissions</code>, as described by the <a href="http://docs.django-userena.org/en/latest/commands.html#commands">django-userena documentation</a>.
 This is because we are not starting django-userena from scratch.
 This will usually do the trick: